- Project: Holmesglen Neighbourhood Activation Project

 - provide safer connections for people moving through the area.

 The Holmesglen Neighbourhood Activation Project has demonstrated early success in achieving the objectives of the project.

-The eastern side of the Warrigal Road Holmesglen shopping strip and the rail trail is experiencing increased pedestrian activity which has reduced the incidence of crime associated with the cycle/walking route to the local shopping centre.
+The eastern side of the Warrigal Road Holmesglen shopping strip and the rail trail is experiencing increased pedestrian activity.
+This has reduced the incidence of crime associated with the cycle/walking route to the local shopping centre.

 The site is more regularly utilised by pedestrians and cyclists, and the increased access to transport and shops is benefitting local trade.
 It has also become a popular meeting spot for community members which is enhancing social cohesion.

 Collaboration with all stakeholders, and flexibility when working with the community was crucial to the success of this project.
-Monash City Council worked closely with Victoria Police to identify the CPTED measures which would be effective in targeting issues, and with VicTrack to ensure the new design would benefit connectivity to major public transport infrastructure.
+Monash City Council worked closely with Victoria Police to identify the CPTED measures which would be effective in targeting issues.
+They also worked with VicTrack to ensure the new design would benefit connectivity to major public transport infrastructure.

-Council also reported the need for regular and ongoing consultation with the Community Crime Prevention Unit and local businesses to resolve operational challenges during project delivery, and to maintain community support for the project as it was implemented.
+Council also reported the need for regular and ongoing consultation with the Community Crime Prevention Unit and local businesses.
+This helped to resolve operational challenges during project delivery, and to maintain community support for the project during implementation.

 Watch a short video about the project below.